seabassjolynn/ft_malcolm/README.md

    arp -a
    ```
    No output should appear yet — the container doesn't know other MACs yet.
+   Second container will be a host A - host that sends ARP to know mac of host B

 8. **Monitor ARP requests**
    In the **third container**, run:
    ```bash
    tcpdump -i eth0 arp
    ```
+   This container is a Host B.
-   This starts capturing ARP packets, to verify that Host #2 sends the multicast ARP request.
+   This starts capturing ARP packets, to verify that Host #2 (or hos A) sends the multicast ARP request.

 9. **Trigger ARP request**
-   In the **second container**, run:
+   In the **second container - host A**, run:
    ```bash
    ping -c 1 <ip1>
    ```